picklejason/poketeam/README.md

 # Pokéteam

-Made by Jason Chen
+- Made by Jason Chen

-Directory ID - jchen159
+- Directory ID - jchen159

 ## Description

-Users can select 6 pokémons to form their team.
-The database stores their selected pokémon.
-Users can view all submissions in archive.
+- Users can select 6 pokémons to form their team.
+The team is then stored in a database.
+Users can view all submissions in the archive and view individual pokémon info.

 ## API links